jh3nd3rs0n/argmatey/README.md

         @OptionSink(
             optionBuilder = @OptionBuilder(
-                // ...
+                doc = "display version information and exit", name = "version",
+                /*
-                // you can apply it to a particular option... optionHelpTextProvider = CustomOptionHelpTextProvider.class
+                 * You can apply the OptionHelpTextProvider to a
-                // ...
+                 * particular option...
+                 */
+                optionHelpTextProvider = CustomOptionHelpTextProvider.class,
+                type = GnuLongOption.class
             )
-            // ...
         )
-        public void setColumnLimit(Integer i) {
+        public void displayVersion() {
             // ...
         }